liujiaqi/Thread_Study_Note/Study_Note.md

 There is a device acting as the Leader.
 And there can be only **ONE** Leader at a time.

 The Leader's main functions:
-* Assign and manage Router IDs.
+* Assign and manage Router IDs, 0...62 (Router ID 63 is reserved).
 * Collate and distribute the Thread Network Data.

 ### Border Router ###